 The "Balances arising in the period" column consists of new additions to regulatory balances (for both debits and credits).
-The "Recovery/reversal" column consists of amounts disposed through OEB-approved rate riders or transactions reversing an existing regulatory balance.
+The "Recovery/reversal" column consists of amounts disposed through OEB-approved rate riders.
 The "Other movements" column consists of impairment and reclassification between the regulatory debit and credit balances.
 In addition, the "Other movements" column includes reclassification of regulatory deferral accounts considered to be insignificant into the "Other" categories.
-There was no impairment recorded for the year ended December 31, 2019.
+There was no impairment recorded for the year ended December 31, 2020.